Pawel-Gnat/Frontend-Mentor-Intro-Component-With-Sign-up-Form/README.md

 I did this challenge in 7 hours.
 JavaScript took me 3,5 hours of coding.
 I improved my JS skills a little, but I'm sure there is a way to code it better.
 Maybe using some kind of loops?
 I tried to use .forEach to write less code, but it was too hard for me at this moment.
 My filter for email input could also be better, I see there are some kind of emails that pass that validations but shouldn't.

+I used BEM methodoloy and SCSS for the first time here on Frontend Mentor.

 ## Author

 - Frontend Mentor - [@Pawel-Gnat](https://www.frontendmentor.io/profile/Pawel-Gnat)